liamphmurphy/jgschema/README.md

+**WARNING**: This tool is public but is not yet ready for any kind of serious use, please wait for a proper v1.0 release.

 jgschema (working name!) is a small CLI tool written in Go to convert JSON schemas to GraphQL schemas.

 This tool helps eliminate some of the tedium of maintaining a JSON schema and GraphQL schema for data models that begin with the creation of a JSON schema.